Paleontology in Massachusetts: Prehistory

 No Precambrian fossils are known from Massachusetts, so the state's fossil record does not begin until the Paleozoic era.
 During the early part of the era the state was covered by a warm shallow sea.
 The local brachiopods and trilobites left behind their fossils.
-The state's Carboniferous rocks are metamorphosed and therefore don't have any fossils.
+The state's Carboniferous rocks are metamorphosed and therefore don't have any fossils, though fossils have been found in the Wamsutta Formation.
+Some fossils from the Pennsylvanian age have been unearthed here.
 The Permian occupies a gap in the state's rock record because at that time local sediments were being eroded away rather than deposited.
 During the Cretaceous period the area now occupied by the Elizabeth Islands and Martha's Vineyard were a coastal plain near a shallow sea.
 Flowering plants and pine trees grew on this plain.
 The ensuing Tertiary period of the Cenozoic era is another gap in the state's rock record.
 Nevertheless, during the Pleistocene epoch glaciers intruded into the state.
 The sediments they deposited preserved mastodons and molluscs at Cape Cod.